Trevor254/google_homepage/READMe.md

-This project involves deconstrcuting a webpage and re building it using html and css
+This project involves deconstrcuting a webpage and attempting at re building  using basic html and css knowledge.
+Current issues will be addressed and fixed